How to Make a Dutch Oven Chicken with Crispy Skin

 Carefully lift the Dutch oven from the oven and remove the lid—carefully, as steam will escape.
 Sprinkle the remaining teaspoon of salt over the chicken.
 Scatter the potatoes around the chicken.
 Pour the broth into the pan, slowly, so as not to splash the liquid.

 Cook for about 10-15 minutes.
-The chicken is done when a thermometer inserted in the thickest part of thigh reads 170°-175°.
+The chicken is done when a thermometer inserted in the thickest part of the thigh reads 170°-175°.

 The baking is done!
 Remove the pan from the oven and tent the chicken with foil for 15 minutes before carving.
 In this resting time, the chicken will continue to cook, and the juices will distribute throughout the meat.
 If you slice immediately, you’ll lose too much delicious juice.

 Serve the chicken with the perfectly seasoned potatoes and a sprinkle of parsley.
+Find more inspiration for Sunday dinner side dishes.

 This recipe is pretty much perfect as-is, but the good news is it’s incredibly adaptable.
 You can vary the herbs, spices, vegetables and liquid to put your own spin on the dish.
 Some ideas: